Tony Mitchell (basketball, born 1989): Professional career

 On November 15, 2016, Mitchell signed with Israeli club Hapoel Eilat.
 He left Hapoel after appearing in five games.

 On January 20, 2017, Mitchell signed with the Cairns Taipans for the rest of the 2016–17 NBL season.
 On February 24, 2017, Mitchell was banned for the entire 2017–18 NBL season for throwing the ball at a referee after the Taipans' semi-final loss to the Perth Wildcats four days earlier.

 On May 29, 2017, Mitchell signed with the Indios de Mayagüez of Puerto Rico for the rest of the 2017 BSN season.

 On October 12, 2017, Mitchell signed a training camp contract with the Miami Heat.
-He was waived on October 14 as one of the team’s final preseason roster cuts.
+He was waived on October 14 as one of the team's final preseason roster cuts.
 Nine days later, he was acquired by the Sioux Falls Skyforce of the NBA G League.

 On April 18, 2018, Mitchell signed with Santeros de Aguada of the Baloncesto Superior Nacional.
 However, he was released on May 18 after 10 games.

-On August 20, 2018, Mitchell came back to Italy and signed a deal with Pallacanestro Cantù of the LBA.
+On August 20, 2018, Mitchell came back to Italy and signed a deal with Cantù of the LBA.

 On February 28, 2019, he has signed contract with OriOra Pistoia of the Italian Lega Basket Serie A (LBA).

+In June 2019, Mitchell signed with Trotamundos de Carabobo.

 In February 2020, Mitchell signed with AS Salé in Morocco.

+In December 2020, Mitchell signed with Peñarol de Mar del Plata.

 On October 1, 2021, Mitchell has signed with TaiwanBeer HeroBears of the T1 League.

+On October 28, 2022, Mitchell signed with Al-Muharraq of the Bahraini Premier League.

+On March 28, 2023, Mitchell signed with Al-Bahrain of the Bahraini Premier League.

+On August 8, 2023, Mitchell signed with Beirut Club of the Lebanese Basketball League.

+On January 10, 2024, Mitchell joined Al Ahly Benghazi.
+On February 27, he joined Al Ahly Cairo for the 2024 BAL season.
+On April 19, 2024, Mitchell made his BAL debut and had 11 points, 8 rebounds and 4 assists in a 99–76 opening day win over the City Oilers.

+On October 2, 2024, Mitchell joined Unión de Santa Fe of the Liga Nacional de Básquetbol (LNB).
+On November 7, Mitchell left Unión de Santa Fe.

+On November 21, 2024, Mitchell re-joined Al-Muharraq of the Bahraini Premier League.

+On September 11, 2025, Mitchell joined Beirut Club of the Lebanese Basketball League.

+National team career

+Mitchell became a naturalized Libyan citizen in December 2023, ahead of the 2023 Arab Basketball Championship.